JuliaData/DataFrames.jl/docs/src/man/basics.md

  "Purpose"
 ```

+Sometimes you are interested in names of columns that meet a particular condition.

-You can also get column names with a given `eltype` (element type):
+For example you can get column names with a given element type by passing this
+type as a second argument to the `names` function:

 ```jldoctest dataframe
 julia> names(german, String)